a3alani/mail-buddy/README.md

 # Mail Buddy

 Note) Mail Buddy WebApp is currently not functional after the competition due to funding plan.
 Will be back soon when development is complete...
+For now feel free to check the demo below for an idea of what the app looked like when operarional

 This was built during the SDxAI Hackathon